 Conflict Detection Flow

 1. The user will see a notification saying that a conflict was resolved with the name of the file.

 2. The user's changes (and any subsequent changes as long as the file remains open) are written to a new file with text '(conflict copy from <user's email address>)' appended to the end of the name.

 3. The user will also receive an email specifying the name of the original doc and conflict copy with instructions on how they can resolve the conflict.

 4. Upon closing the document the original document is updated so the user sees two documents which will be up to date - the original document and the conflict copy.
 They will need to go through and apply their changes to the original file before deleting the conflict copy.

 Disable Conflict Detection

-If conflict detection is disabled, any changes they make are uploaded to the cloud as new versions of the same file.
+If conflict detection is disabled, any changes made are uploaded to the cloud as new versions of the same file.
 Versions of a file are ordered based on the 'last modified time' of the file.